 History of the Debating Society

-What makes the society unique is its student-led dimension.
-The committee deserves great credit for their dedication throughout the year.
-Senior members commit themselves to regular training sessions with new members throughout the year to introduce them to the essentials.
-Their commitment is particularly evident in the organisation of the Cork City Schools Debating Competition each year.
+Of course, what makes the Society unique is its student-led dimension.
+Our committee’s infectious enthusiasm for debating drives us on continually throughout the year.
+Our committee of President Donagh O’Callaghan, Vice President Seán Buckley, Recording Secretary Asad Khan, Director of Coaching Tomás Lane, First Year Rep Luke O’Reilly, and committee members Oliver Luddy, Eoin Palmer and Kyle Furney Kelly deserve great credit for their dedication throughout the year.
+Senior members committed themselves to regular training sessions with new members throughout the year to introduce them to the essentials of debating in a friendly atmosphere.
+Their commitment was particularly evident in the organisation of the Cork City Schools Debating Competition which was such a success this year.

-This year the society once again organised the Cork Schools Debating Competition which was aimed at junior debaters.
-24 teams from 9 schools took part with the Grand Final held in the Ambassador Hotel in March.
+This year the society once again organised the Cork City Schools Debating Competition which was aimed at junior debaters.
+We were once again delighted to see how well it was received.
+Twenty four teams from nine schools took part with the Grand Final held in March in the Ambassador Hotel.
+The success of this competition is a tribute to the commitment shown by this student committee.

 A more detailed history of the society can be found in the publication "Christians: The First Hundred Years", and in the College Yearbooks, which are available for consultation in the College library.